ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-with-server-centos7-ice3.6.rst

 OMERO.web deployed with OMERO.server CentOS 7 and IcePy 3.6
 ===========================================================

-This is an example walkthrough for installing OMERO.web with OMERO.server Please first read ``unix/server-centos7-ice36``.
+This is an example walkthrough for installing OMERO.web with OMERO.server using NGINX.
+Please first read ``unix/server-centos7-ice36``.
 For convenience in this walkthrough, we will use the same configuration options that the one used.

-OMERO.web is deployed using NGINX.

-.. note:: Support for Apache deployment has been dropped in 5.3.0.

-    If your organization's policies only allow Apache to be used as the external-facing web-server you should configure Apache to proxy connections to an NGINX instance running on your OMERO server i.e. use Apache as a reverse proxy.
-For more details see
-    `Apache mod_proxy documentation <https://httpd.apache.org/docs/current/mod/mod_proxy.html>`_.

 Installing NGINX
 ----------------